The Best Five-Star Beach Resorts in French Polynesia and Bora Bora

 A family of ten required a retreat that balanced activity for kids and luxury for grandparents.
 They chose the St. Regis Bora Bora's Royal Estate.
 By utilizing the 24-hour butler service to manage all dining reservations and equipment rentals (jet skis, snorkeling gear), the family avoided the typical "logistics fatigue."
 The Result: The group saved an estimated 12 hours of planning time during the week, allowing for 20% more "active leisure" time as documented in their post-stay review.

-Comparative Analysis of Top-Tier Destinations
+Top-Tier Destinations

 Resort Property Unique Selling Point (USP) Best Villa Type Accessibility Grade